How to Apply

 If you are nominating another person you should pass a copy of the nomination form and supporting information to your nominee.
 Alternatively, you can contact us with details of your nominee and we can send an information pack direct to him or her.
 Your nominee should then complete the nomination form and either return it direct to the Commission or ask you to do so on their behalf.

-Once a nominee is certain that they meet the eligibility criteria they should complete the nomination form addressing Commission's criteria [opens a new page].
+Once a nominee is certain that they meet the eligibility criteria they should complete the nomination form addressing Commission’s criteria.

-The form can be completed in hard copy and sent to the Commission’s offices at Room G/08, 1 Horse Guards Road, London, SW1A 2HQ or sent electronically by email [opens your default email editor].
-A copy of the form can be found here [opens a Word document].
+The nomination form can be completed in hard copy and sent to the Commission’s offices at Room G/40, 1 Horse Guards Road, London, SW1A 2HQ or sent electronically by email to firstname.lastname@example.org.

 Nominees should provide a CV to support their nomination form.
 It helps the Commission if this is set out in a way that relates to the Commission’s criteria for assessing nominations.